-To ensure independence of AW and AR channels, this specification recommends that LTI requests corresponding to AR and AW transactions are placed on different LTI virtual channels.
+To ensure independence of AW and AR channels, it is recommended that LTI requests corresponding to AR and AW transactions are placed on different LTI Virtual Channels.

 A system can support multiple PCIe Traffic Classes by placing them on different VCs.
-Two virtual channels are recommended for each Traffic Class, one for AW transactions and one for AR transactions.
+Two VCs are recommended for each Traffic Class, one for AW transactions and one for AR transactions.